feature-creeps/observability-workshop/README.md

 ### Preparing infrastructure

 This stack takes a fair bit of RAM to run successfully, therefore we suggest running on a cloud managed kubernetes cluster.
-For GKE a setup incl. scripts can be found [here](stack/kubernetes).
+For GKE a setup incl. scripts can be found in [stack/kubernetes](stack/kubernetes).

 ### Selecting the application to run

-The application images are built via the docker-compose file found under `stack/compose`.
+The application images are built via the docker-compose file found under [stack/compose](stack/compose).

 ### What you are building